 The Immigration and Nationality Act (INA) (PL 82-414) provides the foundation for U.S. immigration law.
 It was passed in 1952 and has been amended many times since.
 The INA is codified in Title 8 of the United States Code.
 Citations to federal immigration statues may take the form of direct citations to the U.S. Code (e.g. 8 U.S.C.
 Section 1158) or as citations to the INA (e.g. INA Section 208).

-For many federal immigration laws, there are compiled legislative histories available in the Library.
-These compilations usually include bills, Congressional Record debates, reports and hearings.
-To find a compiled legislative history, try a keyword search in GULLiver, such as immigration and nationality act and legislative history.
-For complete legislative history information, read our Legislative History Research Guide.
+Compiled legislative histories usually include bills, Congressional Record debates, reports and hearings.
+For detailed information on the federal legislative process and on finding legislative history information, consult our Legislative History Research Guide.
 Good starting places for legislative history research include: